the-illarionov/the-superawesome-frontend-boilerplate/frontend/src/machines/README.md

 6. Try to declare actions in `setup` in an order of their logical appearance.

+7. If your actions accepts some arguments, write actions that use that arguments in that event, not in the "entry" of the state.

+    It will help you easily visually divide inner logic from incoming.

 7. Xstate for VSCode can be buggy sometimes and break synchronization between editor and code.
 Don't forget about that.

     You can use this code as a starter template for the machine: